vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Yugāvatāravrata-on Bh. kr.
 13th when Dvāpara-yuga began, one

-shoud apply cow's urine, cow dung, đūrvā and clay to his body and bathe in a deep sheet of water or a tank; he had as if performed śrāddha at Gayā; he should bathe an image of Visṇu with ghee, milk and pure water; he goes to the world of Vispu; HV II 518-519 (from Bhav.)
+shoud apply cow's urine, cow dung, đūrvā and clay to his body and bathe in a deep sheet of water or a tank; he had as if performed śrāddha at Gayā; he should bathe an image of Viṣṇu with ghee, milk and pure water; he goes to the world of Vispu; HV II 518-519 (from Bhav.)
 Some say that Tretāyuga began on that day.List of vratas

 387